 Introduction to DREL

-This topic describes what Data Reference Expression Language (DRELClosed Data Reference Expression Language (DREL) is used to get form data and metadata and add it to a string, such as dates, usernames, or answers to questions in forms.) is, and how to use it correctly to reference information from Form Submissions.
+This topic describes what Data Reference Expression Language (DREL Data Reference Expression Language (DREL) is used to get form data and metadata and add it to a string, such as dates, usernames, or answers to questions in forms.) is, and how to use it correctly to reference information from dispatched or submitted records.

 Available on all tiers: